Illinois coal wars: Context

-The Riot
+Riot

-As the Chicago-Virden Coal Company repeals the agreement the European immigrants in the labor unions that were striking feel threatened by the African American miners coming in.
-Near the end of September 1868 as one train car came in to Virden full of workers, a stockade was built by the entrance of the mine and around 300 armed workers came from around the area to meet the train as it was about to stop full of the strikebreakers, but it speeds past and continues onto Springfield, IL.
-Close to three weeks after the first load of workers attempted to land but couldn't, the numbers of strikers went up to almost 2,000, the company owner decided he would try again and bring in another train but as he brought in that load of workers the white workers shot at the train, resulting in it stopping at the stockade.
-A pitch battle then broke out between the white union workers, guards, and a few black Birmingham workers.
-The fight lasted around ten minutes including 7 striking miners and 5 guards killed in the riot, along with 30 other individuals injured, one of which was a Birmingham worker.
-October 13, the day after the union said that they wouldn't take care of the African American workers and so a pair of people ran away being stopped by white workers and beaten.
-A mob gathered at the Mayor's office and was threatening to begin lynching all the strikebreakers.
-Instead Mayor Loren Wheeler sent all of the Birmingham workers on a train to St. Louis.
+After the Chicago–Virden Coal Company repealed the agreement, European immigrants in the striking labor unions felt threatened by the African-American miners coming in.
+Near the end of September 1868, as one train car came in to Virden full of workers, a stockade was built near the entrance of the mine and around 300 armed workers emerged to meet the train, full of strikebreakers, at its intended destination, but the train sped past without stopping and continued onto Springfield.
+About three weeks later, the number of strikers had increased to almost 2,000 and the company owner tried again to bring in another train.
+On October 12, 1898, the train arrived in Virden, but white strikers shot at it, resulting in it stopping at the stockade.
+A pitched battle then broke out between the white union workers, guards, and a few black Birmingham workers.
+The fight lasted around ten minutes; 7 striking miners and 5 guards were killed in the riot, and 30 others were injured, one of which was a Birmingham worker.
+The next day, the union said that they would not take care of the African-American workers, so a pair of people who ran away were stopped by white workers and severely beaten.
+A mob gathered at the mayor's office and threatened to begin lynching all the strikebreakers.
+Instead, Mayor Loren Wheeler sent all of the Birmingham workers on a train to St. Louis.

-State troops were called into the town and into the surrounding areas.
-Investigation and charges were filed against some mine strikers and owners, but no convictions were brought up.
-The coal company also accepted the requests of the workers and re-opened the mines as quickly as they could.
+State troops were called into the town and surrounding areas.
+Charges were filed against some strikers and owners, but no one was convicted.
+The coal company also finally accepted the demands of the workers and re-opened the mines as quickly as they could.